 Maybe even try a simple vegan Christmas side to share with everyone?

 If you’re a new vegan, we totally get that you might be particularly nervous about this time of year.
-Both Thanksgiving and Christmas often feature dead animals as the centerpiece of the table which can be horrifying.
+Both Thanksgiving and Christmas often feature dead animals as the centerpiece of the table which can be a bummer.

-There are some typical dishes that are served around Christmas which are either often already vegan or can easily be veganized by making a few swaps – using margarine or oil instead of butter, plant-based milk instead of dairy milk or vegetable stock instead of chicken or beef stock.
+But there are actually some typical dishes that are served around Christmas which are either often already vegan or can easily be veganized by making a few swaps – using margarine or oil instead of butter, plant-based milk instead of dairy milk or vegetable stock instead of chicken or beef stock.

-Choose from our following list of mostly simple but always healthy vegan Christmas sides, treats and dinner recipes.
-Everything’s entirely plant-based and made with real-food ingredients that are typically easy to find.
+Back to our delicious and healthy Christmas recipes: everything on this following hand-picked list is entirely plant-based and made with real-food ingredients that are typically easy to find.

-No matter if you’re more of a traditional person (vegan wellington, anyone?) or would love to experiment with entirely new ideas like a one-bowl winter Buddha Bowl, we’re positive our following list of vegan Christmas recipes will inspire you to get into the kitchen.Find Vegan Christmas Breakfast Recipes Here →
+No matter if you’re more of a traditional person (vegan wellington, anyone?) or would love to experiment with entirely new ideas, we’re positive the following vegan Christmas recipes will inspire you to get into the kitchen.Best Vegan Christmas Breakfast Recipes →

 Healthy Vegan Christmas Sides